percona/pxc_scheduler_handler/README.md

  - add support for MySQL Group Replication
  - add support for Scheduler
 Roadmap
 This is an overview of the features related to clustering, and not a complete list.
-None the following is impletemented yet.
+None the following is implemented yet.
 Implementation may be different than what is listed right now:
  - support for master election: the word master was intentionally chosen instead of leader
  - only master proxy is writable/configurable